Ohio State Route 682: Route description

 The entirety of SR 682 is located in the central part of Athens County.
-It is not a component of the National Highway System, a system of highways deemed most important for the economy, mobility and defense of the nation.
+It is not a component of the National Highway System, a system of highways deemed most important for the economy, mobility and defence of the nation.

 History

-When it was established in 1937, SR 682 ran from the SR 56 junction just southwest of Athens to the point where SR 682 currently meets the connector road to US 33 just southwest of Chauncey, and northwest of where SR 682 crosses over the Hocking River.
+When it was established in 1937, SR 682 ran from the SR 56 junction just southwest of Athens to the point where SR 682 currently meets the connector road to US 33 just southwest of Chauncey] and northwest of where SR 682 crosses over the Hocking River.
 At the time, this was where SR 682 met the predecessor to what would later become the first routing of US 33 through this area, known at the time as SR 31.
 By 1961, a new stretch of expressway opened to the south of Chauncey.
 A re-routing of US 33 out of Chauncey and onto this new expressway resulted in an extension of SR 682 northeasterly into the village along the former two-lane routing of US 33 up to the state highway's current northern terminus at the SR 13 junction (the remainder of the old 33 became an extension for SR 13).
 By 1969, SR 682 was extended southeasterly through Athens to its current southern terminus at US 33, US 50, and SR 32.